demirovic84/REACT/Portfolio-example/README.md

 # Portfolio Redux App

 A Portfolio example of an isomorphic rendering application in React and Redux.
+Used this to create my own portfolio and to learn all the structure in React, components, routing etc.

 <img src="http://g.recordit.co/cO0pqgO8Fo.gif" width="728" />